You just poured everything you had into an epic piece of content.

-Instead of finding influential strangers who’ve shared blog posts from other influential strangers, look to your own community.
-Throw another post your company has written on the topic into BuzzSumo, instead of content from a different publication.
+Instead of finding influential strangers who’ve shared blog posts from other influential strangers, look into your own community.
+Throw another post your company has written on the topic into BuzzSumo, instead of mentioning content from a different publication.

-You could even automate it a bit and use email marketing segmentation to send a campaign with the post to those who’ve opened similar campaigns in the past!
+You could even automate it a bit and use email marketing segmentation to send a newsletter or a campaign with the post to those who’ve opened similar campaigns in the past!

-For example, a few weeks ago The Shelf emailed me their new infographic.
+For example, a while ago The Shelf emailed me their new infographic.
 Was this generic outreach?
 Absolutely not.
 I’ve shared their infographics before, so they knew I’d be more interested than someone who’d never read one of their posts.